baeckett/AGNA/README.md

 institutional, historical, and other relational data.
 It is used in sociology, anthropology, communication research, psychology, education, organizational research, animal-behavior studies, and the humanities.
-The original author, [Marius Ion Bența](https://www.netanalysis.co.uk), built it (2001–2005) as a friendly alternative to programming environments; **2.1.3** is the open-source revival of that work, modernized and fully tested.
+The original author, [Marius Ion Bența](https://www.netanalysis.co.uk) (George Barițiu History Institute, Cluj)[https://institutuldeistoriegeorgebaritiu.ro/], built it
+(2001–2005) as a friendly alternative to programming environments; **2.1.3** is the open-source revival of that work, modernized and fully tested.